petermakeswebsites/svelte-popout/README.md

 > :warning: **Warning**: This library is still in development.
 Expect breaking changes and unstable features.
 Use at your own risk.

+There is has been a movement taking place over many years of the web moving into the world of full-fledged applications.
+I suspect that this trend will continue alongside Progressive Web Apps (for example take a look at the new [Window Management API](https://developer.mozilla.org/en-US/docs/Web/API/Window_Management_API/Using)).
+I think that multi-window applications will become a desirable quite soon.

-A Svelte component designed to create and manage popout windows, allowing for a seamless integration of detached UI elements into Svelte applications.
+Svelte Popout is a Svelte component designed to create and manage popout windows, allowing for a seamless integration of detached UI elements into Svelte applications.
 This library provides a straightforward way to dynamically control popout windows with features such as sizing, positioning, and lifecycle callbacks.

 ## Installation